darianrd/Ghosts-Ghouls-Goblins/README.md

-# Ghouls, Goblins, and Ghosts
+# Ghosts, Ghouls, & Goblins
 This is my code to do the Kaggle "Ghouls, Goblins, and Ghosts" challenge.